di37/rag-for-finance/README.md

 The notebook uses Apple’s 10-K financial report as the primary data source.
 Ensure you have access to this document or follow the instructions in the notebook to retrieve it.

+## For Deep Dive

+Other concepts presented during the workshop can be found [here](https://drive.google.com/drive/folders/1hHQzuTtZbkrzQ596bLTrVlrPz1cSPRE5?usp=drive_link).

 ## Contributing

 Feel free to fork this repository, make changes, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to modify.